aws/aws-toolkit-vscode/README.md

   gradlew buildPlugin
   ```

 3. In your JetBrains IDE (e.g. IntelliJ) navigate to `Settings/Preferences` -> `Plugins` and select "Install Plugin from Disk".
-Nagivate to the directory where you cloned the project and select the `build/distributions/aws-jetbrains-toolkit-0.1-SNAPSHOT.zip` file.
+Navigate to the directory where you cloned the project and select the `build/distributions/aws-jetbrains-toolkit-0.1-SNAPSHOT.zip` file.
 4. You will be prompted to restart your IDE.

 ## Contributing